whyte25/monorepo-starter/README.md

-# Through-motion Frontend Monorepo
+# Monorepo Starter

-Welcome to the through-motion frontend monorepo!
+Welcome to the monorepo starter!
 This project uses pnpm workspaces and Turborepo to manage multiple Next.js applications and shared packages in a single repository.
+It uses Tailwind CSS and Shadcn/ui for styling.

 ## Overview